smth-to-smb/owncloud_quickstart/readme.md

     - mounts the data and MySQL data directories on the host for persistent storage.

-3. Create a new project directory and download `docker-compose.yml` from [the ownCloud Docker GitHub repository](https://github.com/owncloud-docker/server.git).
+Create a new project directory and download `docker-compose.yml` from [the ownCloud Docker GitHub repository](https://github.com/owncloud-docker/server.git).

-4. In the project directory create `.env` file and fill it with following settings:
+Create `.env` file in the project directory and fill it with following settings:

 | Setting name | Description | Example |